Shahbaz family seeking unfreezing of assets: Court seeks arguments by Shahbaz’s counsel on June 3

 The orders stated that the NAB orders against the Shahbaz family are supported by statements given by approvers Muhammad Mushtaq, alias Cheeni, Yasir Mushtaq, Shahid Rafique and Aftab Mehmood.
 The Shahbaz family can file objection to the court orders within 14 days.

-Earlier, on Dec 3, the NAB had issued orders to freeze 23 properties owned by Shahbaz Sharif, Hamza, Salman and other family members, all accused of amassing assets beyond means.
+Earlier, on December 3, the National Accountability Bureau had issued orders to freeze 23 properties owned by Shahbaz Sharif, Hamza, Salman and other family members, all accused of amassing assets beyond means.